ADVRHumanoids/realsense_gazebo_plugin/README.md

 This package is a Gazebo ROS plugin for the Intel D435 realsense camera.

 ## Note
-This branch is aimed for ROS2, if you are ROS1 user you can see the other branches(e.g melodic)
+- This branch is aimed for ROS2, if you are ROS1 user you can see the other branches(e.g melodic)
+- Check https://github.com/ADVRHumanoids/realsense_gazebo_description for usage.
+Be sure to check the correct ROS2 branch

 ## Acknowledgement